stefanovertua/strategic-insights-of-a-coffee-chain/README.md

 Having previously focused on product performance, I could now evaluate the company’s overall performance against its targets.
 The graph below, enhanced with conditional formatting for clarity, illustrates the results.
 All values are presented in U.S. Dollars.

-In terms of sales, out of 16 entries, only 4 are negative, which is a positive indicator.
-Notably, the results from the Leaves product line in the small markets of the West region are particularly strong.
+In terms of sales, out of 16 entries, only 4 underperformed.
+Notably, the results from the Leaves product line in the West region are particularly positive.
 All Leaves products reported positive sales, and most also showed good profit margins, with only a few experiencing marginal losses. <br>
-<br> However, only 9 of the 16 entries show positive profit performance, signaling a need for attention.
+<br> However, only 7 of the 16 entries show overperformance in terms of profits, signaling a need for attention.
 The performance of Beans in the Central region is concerning, while Leaves continue to thrive.
 This suggests a need for a strategic change—whether that involves focusing more on the market, withdrawing certain products, or investigating the root causes of underperformance.

 Nonetheless, it is encouraging that all products recorded profits.

 ![picture7](https://github.com/user-attachments/assets/1820a76d-277d-45e8-aeea-65d1b78f8e0d)

 Below is the graph depicting the change in profits over time.